| WELDING

 by grinding it to a flush contour.
 As the field weld symbol

 indicates, all welds are to be accomplished in the field.
+For additional information about welding symbols, refer

 to Symbols for Welding and Nondestructive Testing, ANSI/AWS

 A2.4-86.
+Information

 provided by